-UC is a chronic and often debilitating inflammatory bowel disease that affects approximately 907,000 people in the U.S.4,5 Symptoms of UC can include chronic diarrhea with blood and mucus, abdominal pain and cramping, and weight loss.6 UC can have a significant effect on work, family and social activities.7
+UC is a chronic and often debilitating inflammatory bowel disease that affects approximately 2.1 million people in Europe.5,6,7 Symptoms of UC can include chronic diarrhea with blood and mucus, abdominal pain and cramping, and weight loss.8,9 UC can have a significant effect on work, family and social activities.9

-About XELJANZ (tofacitinib)
+About XELJANZ® (tofacitinib citrate)

-XELJANZ is the first and only Janus kinase (JAK) inhibitor approved by the FDA for adult patients with moderately to severely active rheumatoid arthritis (RA), active psoriatic arthritis (PsA) and moderately to severely active UC.
+XELJANZ® (tofacitinib citrate) is the first and only Janus kinase (JAK) inhibitor approved by the FDA for three indications in adults: moderately to severely active rheumatoid arthritis (RA), active psoriatic arthritis (PsA) and moderately to severely active ulcerative colitis (UC).
 XELJANZ is now approved in more than 80 countries for the treatment of adult patients with moderate to severe RA, with additional applications pending globally for all three respective indications.
-XELJANZ was also recently approved for moderate to severe UC in Japan and Russia.

-As the developer of tofacitinib, Pfizer is committed to advancing the science of JAK inhibition and enhancing understanding of tofacitinib through robust clinical development programs in the treatment of immune-mediated inflammatory conditions.
+XELJANZ is also approved for the treatment of adult patients with moderately to severely active UC in the U.S., Japan, Peru and Russia.
+As the developer of XELJANZ, Pfizer is committed to advancing JAK science and enhancing understanding of XELJANZ through robust clinical development programs in the treatment of immune-mediated inflammatory conditions.

-Please see full Prescribing Information, including BOXED WARNING for XELJANZ/XELJANZ XR available at: http://labeling.pfizer.com/ShowLabeling.aspx?id=959.

-INDICATIONS
+INDICATIONS AND IMPORTANT XELJANZ® (tofacitinib) SAFETY INFORMATION FROM THE U.S. PRESCRIBING INFORMATION